brBart/cart/readme.md

 If you add products on one another, with the same SKU, it will:
 * Update the quantity as the sum between the existing one and the one present in the method. (i.e. You have 3 in your cart, adding 2 of the same ones will get 5 in total)
-* Update any name, unit price and attributes ONLY if they are different.
+* Update any name, unit price and details ONLY if they are different.
 ```php
 $skirt = $cart->addProduct('my-unique-sku', 'Skirt', 15.00, 5, ['material' => 'Cotton']);
 $cart->addProduct('my-unique-sku', 'Skirt', 15.00, 5, ['material' => 'Cotton']);